1,000+ Opportunities

 gov to learn more.

-Based on current listing details, eligibility includes: Small businesses with 500 or fewer employees authorized to conduct business in Louisiana with an office there; emphasis on very small businesses and socially/economically disadvantaged individuals.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Small businesses with 500 or fewer employees authorized to conduct business in Louisiana with an office there; emphasis on very small businesses and socially/economically disadvantaged individuals.
+Confirm the full requirements in the official notice before applying.